“Those who can, do. Those who can do more, volunteer.” (Author Unknown)

 “We often take for granted the very things that most deserve our gratitude.”
 (Cynthia Ozick)

 The Josie Babiuk Memorial Award is given to the person or persons who best exemplifies the spirit of community policing.
-The award winner does not have to contribute the most hours in a particular program or have been with the organization for the longest amount of time.
-The Josie Babiuk Memorial Award recipient goes above and beyond, and shows outstanding dedication to the CPC through involvement, commitment, and disposition.
+The award recipient does not have to contribute the most hours in a particular program or have been with the organization for the longest amount of time.
+This person goes above and beyond, and shows outstanding dedication to the CPC through involvement, commitment, and disposition.

 It gives us great pleasure to award the 2022 Josie Babiuk Memorial Award for Volunteer of the Year to Krista C. We met Krista five years ago.
 She started volunteering because she was looking to network, meet new people, and help the community in which she lived.
 Community engagement was her activity of choice, but she volunteered just as often in the office.

 Two and a half years into her volunteer membership, the pandemic hit and our programming shut down completely.
 Although we had our outdoor activities back within a few weeks, we had to fundraise in order to purchase PPE to open the office.
 Our office opened on July 4th and Krista was one of our first team members to sign up to volunteer.
 She was so happy to have somewhere to go while feeling safe.

 Fast forward one year and our office flooded for three days straight.
 Krista was one the first to offer her assistance packing boxes, cleaning surfaces, and helping out in any way possible.
 Not only has she participated in our office, foot patrol, and community engagement programs AND lent a hand at every corner, she has also enriched our weekends with her new pooch patrol partner, Bentley.